 Open, non-judgemental and professional support: creating the right conditions to help you resolve problem issues

 A flexible approach, an open mind, and a belief that everyone has the ability – with the right support – to find their way through those life challenges that can see us thrown off balance.
-These are at the heart of what I bring to counselling, supported by academic research, ongoing professional training, and strict compliance with the ethical framework demanded by the BACP*.
+These are at the heart of what I bring to counselling, supported by academic research, ongoing professional training, and compliance with the ethical framework required by the BACP*.

 My task is to help you understand your experience of the world and those aspects that may be having negative effects on your wellbeing.
 Together we will look at how you might address your concerns, and how you might find your own resolutions.
 We will work together, aiming to develop your own capacity to bring about positive change.